drdv/git-dag/docs/sphinx/src/example_git_internals.rst

 Git commit
 ~~~~~~~~~~~

-A commit object contains information about who, when and why created a given tree.
-Each
+A commit object contains information about who, when and why created a given tree and
+what are the parent commit(s) from where it descended.
+Each commit has exactly one
-commit has exactly one associated tree (which of course may contain sub-trees).
+associated tree (which of course may contain sub-trees).

 .. include:: .static/examples/git_internals/07_step_add_commits_cmd.rst
 .. include:: .static/examples/git_internals/07_step_add_commits_args.rst